SiaZin/E-Commerce-Data-Preparation-Insights/README.md

 While the dataset was not suitable for category-level MBA, the work is still valuable for:

-- Data preparation process — joining multiple datasets, handling missing values, and translating categories from Portuguese to English.
+- **Data preparation process** — joining multiple datasets, handling missing values, and translating categories from Portuguese to English.
-- Exploratory findings — orders are overwhelmingly single-category → sparse co-occurrences.
+- **Exploratory findings** — orders are overwhelmingly single-category → sparse co-occurrences.
 MBA metrics (lift/confidence) are unstable for most pairs due to low support.
-- Lessons learned — to check basic dataset characteristics relevant to the intended analysis before committing to main actions.
+- **Lessons learned** — to check basic dataset characteristics relevant to the intended analysis before committing to main actions.
-- Tableau modeling practice - implementing MBA logic in Tableau required building a self-join on the orders table to generate antecedent–consequent pairs.
+- **Tableau problem-solving** - implementing MBA logic in Tableau required building a self-join on the orders table to generate antecedent–consequent pairs.
 This was a challenging but valuable learning step, since Tableau does not natively support MBA.
 The screenshots included show how the self-join was configured.
   <img src="screenshots/Tableau_self_join.png" width="650" height="550">
   <img src="screenshots/Tableau_self_join_example.png" width="500" height="400">

 ## Key Metrics
-Market Basket Analysis relies on a few standard metrics to evaluate the strength of associations between items:
+Market Basket Analysis relies on a few standard metrics to detect meaningful co-occurrence and evaluate the strength of associations between items:

-- Frequency – the raw count of how many times an item (or item pair) occurs in the dataset.
+- **Frequency** – the raw count of how many times an item (or item pair) occurs in the dataset.
-- Support – the proportion of all transactions that include a given item or item pair.
+- **Support** – the proportion of all transactions that include a given item or item pair.
  `Support(A ⇒ B) = (Transactions containing A and B) / (Total Transactions)`
-- Confidence – the conditional probability that a transaction containing item A also contains item B.
+- **Confidence** – the conditional probability that a transaction containing item A also contains item B.
  `Confidence(A ⇒ B) = (Transactions containing A and B) / (Transactions containing A​)`
-- Lift – a measure of how much more likely items A and B occur together than if they were independent.
+- **Lift** – a measure of how much more likely items A and B occur together than if they were independent.
-  `Lift(A ⇒ B) = Support(A ⇒ B)/(Support(B) * Support (A)​)`.
+  `Lift(A ⇒ B) = Support(A → B) ÷ (Support(A) × Support(B))`.
 Lift > 1 indicates a positive association (complementary products).
 Lift < 1 indicates a negative association (substitudes).
 Lift = 1: Product A and Product B are randomly ordered together.

 Together, these metrics highlight not just how often items co-occur, but whether their co-occurrence is stronger than chance.